MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 8.2.
 Settlement time changes

-Currently your money is settled 1 day after payments were executed, after Nordic Wallet Launch we will settle you money bit latter - 2 days after payments were executed.
+Currently your money is settled 1 day after payments were executed, after Nordic Wallet Launch **nothing will change**. ~we will settle you money bit latter - 2 days after payments were executed~.

-:star:**Recommendation:** We are sorry if this feature was important to you, your feedback is very important for us, let us know if you have a need to get settlements faster.
+:star: ~**Recommendation:** We are sorry if this feature was important to you, your feedback is very important for us, let us know if you have a need to get settlements faster.~

 ### 8.3.
 Gross Settlements